Eilyss/ip/docs/README.md

 ## But before we begin...
 Here's a summary of what you need to know to understand this user guide.
-{Type t} - Curly Braces indicates the type of input, the following word will be what we refer to it as.
+- \{Type t\} - Curly Braces indicates the type of input, the following word will be what we refer to it as.
-\[a/b\] - Square braces with a slash means either a or b (n)? - Parenthesis with a question mark indicate optional parameters/
+- \[a/b\] - Square braces with a slash means either a or b
+- \(n\)\? - Parenthesis with a question mark indicate optional parameters

 And...
 That's it!
 # Let's get started!